SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-10-Autoscaling-of-Comments-and-Ratings/README.md

 - - - -
-Previous Exercise: [Exercise 08 -  Tweet Comments Backend](../Exercise-08-Tweet-Comments-Backend) Next Exercise: [Exercise 10 - Blue Green Deployment of Comments and Ratings](../Exercise-10-Blue-Green-Deployment-of-Comments-and-Ratings)
+Previous Exercise: [Exercise 09-Test Order New Items with User Input](../Exercise-09-Test-Order-New-Items-with-User-Input) Next Exercise: [Exercise 11 Blue Green Deployment of Comments and Ratings](../Exercise-11-Blue-Green-Deployment-of-Comments-and-Ratings)

 [Back to the Overview](../README.md)
 - - - -